roboturnerdev/react-lightsout/README.md

 ### What I missed:

-* Cell has the clickhandler for each instance of Cell, not the Parent.
-* In the clickhandler, call the parent function to flip the adjacent cells.
-This way Cell does not need to know about the other cells, hence centralized state.
-*
+* Cell gets the click handler from the parent as a prop and calls it which affects the state in the parent.